Skip to main contentAccessibility Statement

 Q: What is included in the Open Doors Report on International Educational Exchange?

-A: Open Doors is a comprehensive information resource on the more than 1 million international students in the United States and on the more than 300,000 U.S. students who sojourn abroad as part of their academic experience.
-The printed book provides over 130 pages of data on places of origin, sources of financial support, fields of study, host institutions, academic levels, and rates of growth of the international student population in the United States, as well as on the economic impact of international students to the host state and national economies.
-The print report makes extensive use of graphics to highlight key facts and trends.
-Also included in the publication are sections on international scholars in the United States and intensive English programs.
-The print publication includes data not found on this website.
-Open Doors online contains additional resources, such as country and state fact sheets, that are not found in the book.
+The printed and digital books provide over 115 pages of written analysis and detailed data tables on international students and scholars at U.S. higher education institutions, U.S. students studying abroad for academic credit, and international students studying at intensive English programs.
+The report provides data on places of origin, sources of financial support, fields of study, host institutions, academic levels, and rates of growth of the international student population in the United States, as well as on the economic impact of international students to host states and the national economy. print report makes extensive use of graphics to highlight key facts and trends.
+Open Doors website contains additional resources, such as country and state fact sheets, that are not found in the book.

 Q: How is the international student information obtained?

-A: The data presented in the annual Open Doors Report are obtained each year through surveys sent to approximately 3,000 accredited U.S. higher education institutions, who report on the international students enrolled at their campuses.
-Separate surveys are conducted for U.S. study abroad, international scholars and intensive English programs.
+A: The data presented in the annual Open Doors Report are obtained each year through surveys sent to approximately 3,000 accredited U.S. higher education institutions, who report on the international students enrolled at their campuses and on Optional Practical Training (OPT).
+Separate surveys are conducted for U.S. study abroad, international scholars, and intensive English programs.
 The Institute of International Education has conducted an annual census of international students in the United States since its founding in 1919.
-The report has been published as Open Doors since 1954, and began receiving support from the United States Information Agency, now the Department of State, in the early 1970s.
+IIE has published a report on international educational exchange since 1949 and received support from the U.S. Department of State’s Bureau of Educational and Cultural Affairs since 1972.

 Q: Who is counted as an international student?

 A: An international student is defined as anyone studying at an institution of higher education in the United States on a temporary visa that allows for academic coursework.
 These include primarily holders of F (student) visas and J (exchange visitor) visas.
-For the purposes of Open Doors, students at institutions other than accredited colleges and universities are not counted (i.e. secondary schools or vocational schools).
-Individuals who have permanent residency or a separate work visa are not counted.
+For the purposes of Open Doors, students at institutions other than accredited colleges and universities are not counted, such as secondary schools or vocational schools.
+Individuals who have permanent residency are not counted.

 Q: Do the statistics include international students who are not studying at U.S. colleges or universities?